 - Possible height limitations

-Outdoor RV storage
+Outdoor RV Storage

 How much does it cost to store your RV outdoors?
-Outdoor RV storage is typically less expensive than other types of storage and reasonably practical for some types of large RVs.
-The average monthly cost of storing your RV outdoors ranges between $30 and $100 each month, depending on your location, the type of storage, and the RV size.
+Outdoor RV storage is typically less expensive than other types of storage and is often the most practical option for oversized RVs (like a Class A motorhome).

 These are typically large dirt, paved, or gravel fields that provide space for RV owners to park wherever they choose.
 Open land lots may be fenced or not, and they offer little security.